wix/stylable/site/docs/getting-started/install-configure.md

 ## Write your own project based on a Stylable boilerplate

 To begin writing your own project, you can create a **Stylable** app from our boilerplate.
+It is based on [create-react-app](https://github.com/facebookincubator/create-react-app).
 To create the project, follow these instructions:

 Using npm:
 ```bash